Blue box: Technology

 The blue box was thought to be a sophisticated electronic device and sold on the black market for a typical $800–1,000 or as much as $3,500.
 Actually, designing and building one was within the capabilities of many electronics students and engineers with knowledge of the required tones, using published designs for electronic oscillators, amplifiers and switch matrixes, and assembled with readily available parts.
 Furthermore, it was possible to generate the required tones using consumer products or lab test equipment.
-The tones could be recorded on small, battery powered, cassette recorders for playback anywhere.
+The tones could be recorded on small, battery-powered, cassette recorders for playback anywhere.
+In the early 1980s, Radio Shack sold pairs of Intersil ICL8038 voltage-controlled oscillator chips which were ideal for the purpose.
+A clever hack was to use a TI-30 pocket calculator as the chassis of the device, with the diodes for the switch matrix wired into the keypad.
+A miniature audio jack connected through the recharge port for the calculator's optional rechargeable battery would then be used to connect the speaker to play the tones into the handset.

-To reduce call set up time, telephone numbers were transmitted from machine to machine in a "speed dial" format, about 1.5 seconds for a 10 digit number, including KP and ST. To catch the cheaters, AT&T could have connected monitors to digit receivers that were not being used for operator dialed calls and logged calls dialed at manual speed.
+To reduce call setup time, telephone numbers were transmitted from machine to machine in a "speed dial" format, about 1.5 seconds for a 10-digit number, including KP and ST. To catch the cheaters, AT&T could have connected monitors to digit receivers that were not being used for operator dialed calls and logged calls dialed at manual speed.
 So, some hackers went to the extra trouble of building blue boxes that stored telephone numbers and played the tones with the same timing as the machines.

 Subculture

 The widespread ability to blue box, once limited to just a few isolated individuals exploring the telephone network, developed into a subculture.
-Famous phone phreaks such as "Captain Crunch", Mark Bernay, and Al Bernay used blue boxes to explore the various 'hidden codes' that were not dialable with a standard telephone.
+Famous phone phreaks such as "Captain Crunch", Mark Bernay, and Al Bernay used blue boxes to explore the various "hidden codes" that could not be dialled by a standard telephone.

 Some of the more famous pranksters were Steve Wozniak and Steve Jobs, founders of Apple Computer.
 On one occasion, Wozniak dialed Vatican City and identified himself as Henry Kissinger (imitating Kissinger's German accent) and asked to speak to the Pope (who was sleeping at the time).
 Wozniak said in 1986:

 Jobs later told his biographer that if it had not been for Wozniak's blue boxes, "there wouldn't have been an Apple."